vippsas/vipps-partner-api/vipps-partner-api.md

 This endpoint is for retrieving details about one sale unit.

-In the current version of the API this only returns basic information:
+In the current version of the API only returns basic information:

 ```
 {